lomodoc/homepage/content/docs/Installation/lomorage-client/installation-andriod.md

 Currently you can install the app on **Android** phone, the minimal version is **7.1**.

-## Latest Update：2021-09-12
+## Latest Update：2021-09-25
-- add more meaningful msg while create user fail
+- add breaking-resume uploading

 **Click below icon to go to Goole Play Store to download.**